 Stevens is an old brand name, which used to deal in working man’s shotguns at working man’s prices, which has been resurrected by Savage Arms.
 The 555 E is their O/U to acquire, given the features list.

 All bores are available – 12-, 16-, 20-, 28-gauge, and .410 too – with 3-inch chambers.
-The gun ships with all five choke tubes.
+The gun ships with all five extended choke tubes.
 The 28-inch (only) barrels are carbon steel, with an aluminum alloy receiver for a smart two-tone look.
 Turkish walnut furniture is included, with a rubber recoil pad on the butt.

 The trigger is a single selective trigger.
-The standard 555 is an extractor model, but the 555 E has ejectors.
+The standard 555 is a shell extractor model, but the 555 E has auto ejectors.
 The aluminum receiver cuts weight to less than 7 lbs, so the 555 E is perfect for long days in the field.

 4. Upgrade Pick: Franchi Instinct L

 The Instinct L is available in 12- and 20-gauge, with 3-inch chambers and 28-inch barrels, which wear a red fiber optic sight.
 The steel receiver is case-hardened, for that gorgeous quasi-Damascus finish and the barrels are blued steel, as God intended.

 The stock is A grade figured walnut, with a Prince Of Wales (semi-pistol grip) stock and rubber recoil pad.
 All five popular chokes ship with the gun, so no worries there.
 It’s perfect for field use, as even the 12-gauge weighs in at a svelte 7 lbs.

 Barrels are selectable, as a barrel selector is located on the tang with the safety, and the barrels have auto ejectors rather than shell extractors.
 The gun also ships with a fitted hard case, unlike the three previous guns which come in a box.

 One suspects the Franchi is a gateway drug to fine doubles.
 Speaking of which…

 5. Also Great: Beretta 686 Silver Pigeon I

 The Beretta Silver Pigeon is one of the standards over/under guns are judged by, along with the Browning Citori.
 Frankly, either gun could be on a list, but this one just happens to have the Beretta.
 They are almost as good as it gets.